apache/druid/docs/operations/auth-ldap.md

    keytool -importcert -keystore /Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home/jre/lib/security/cacerts -storepass mypassword -alias myAlias -file /etc/ssl/certs/my-certificate.cer
    ```

-3. In your `common.runtime.properties` file, add the following lines to the LDAP configuration section, substituting your own truststore path and password:
+3. In your `common.runtime.properties` file, add the following lines to the LDAP configuration section, substituting your own truststore path and password.
+Note that the property to point to the trust store is `druid.auth.basic.ssl.trustStorePath` so regardless if you use the same trust store for https clients and ldap or if you use a separate ldap trust store, these properties below are required:

    ```
    druid.auth.basic.ssl.trustStorePath=/Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home/jre/lib/security/cacerts